Events and Requests

 . locale

-The current user's preferred locale, usually taken from HTTP Accept-Language header of incoming requests and resolve to normalized.
+The current user's preferred locale, taken from the HTTP Accept-Language header of incoming requests and resolved to normalized.

 . tenant